 Capital One reports to the credit bureaus on a monthly basis, usually on the monthly statement closing date or a few days after.
-Capital One doesn’t disclose exactly when they report to the major credit bureaus (Experian, Equifax and TransUnion), but users in online forums seem to agree that Capital One information reaches your credit report a few days after the date your statement is issued, and in some cases, on the statement date.
+Capital One doesn’t disclose exactly when they report to the major credit bureaus (Experian, Equifax, and TransUnion).
+However, users in online forums seem to agree that Capital One information reaches your credit report a few days after the date your statement is issued, and in some cases, on the statement date.

 If you're aiming to report 0% utilization on your Capital One card, pay the whole balance due before the statement closing date and you should be set.
 But to be absolutely sure, you can pull your credit report.
 The last date your Capital One card reported information will be listed.

-Payments submitted after 8 p.m., ET, Monday-Friday will post the next day by midnight.
+Payments submitted after 8 p.m., ET, or on a Sunday/holiday would post the next day by midnight.
 Funds available by 8 a.m.
-ET the day after the payment posts.
+ET, the day after the payment posts.

-Regardless of how you choose to pay your Capital One credit card bill, it’s always a good idea to not wait until your due date to make a payment.
+Regardless of how you choose to pay your Capital One credit card bill, it is always a good idea to not wait until your due date to make a payment.
 Give yourself enough time to allow for system outages or slow mail delivery.
-Payments not received by 8 p.m. on the due date, or that are less than the minimum amount due will be considered late and will be charged a late fee starting at $27.
+Payments not received by 8 p.m. on the due date, or that are less than the minimum amount due will be considered late and will be charged a late fee up to $40.

 Much like WalletHub, Credit Karma is a website that offers free credit scores.
 As such, questions of its trustworthiness are bound to arise.
 Most of us don’t have a lot of experience with credit scores, after all, and many folks’ first impressions are probably still tainted by flashbacks to the days when catchy jingles promising free credit scores led only to free trials for pricey subscription services that were difficult to cancel.
 And while a healthy amount of skepticism is wise when perusing any website that requests personal or financial information, it’s safe to say that Credit Karma is not one that should merit much worry.… read full answer